 Brief summary of discussions and conclusions

-Motions, including the names of mover and seconder.
+Motions exactly as they are stated, including the names of mover and seconder, and the outcome of each motion

+Action items

-Items reported out of executive session
+Items reported out of Executive Session

+Recesses and time of final adjournment

-Next meeting--date and location
+Next meeting—date. time, and location

-Copies of handouts and subcommittee reports may be included in the minutes or made available as separate items.
+All submissions, presentations, and reports considered during the meeting shall be referenced in the minutes, identifying the source of the submission.
+URLs should be provided where possible.

+The following shall not be recorded in minutes:

+Transcriptions of detailed discussions

+Attributions of comments to specific participants

-7.0 Vote
+7.0 Voting

-7.1 Approval of an action
+7.1 Approval of an Action

 This clause shall not be modified.

 Approval of an action requires approval by a majority (or two-thirds) vote as specified below in 7.1.1 (majority), and 7.1.2 (two-thirds).
 The “majority, two-thirds vote” is defined as one of the following:

-At a meeting (including teleconferences) where quorum has been established, a vote carried by majority (or two-thirds) approval of the votes cast (i.e., Approve or Do Not Approve votes, excluding abstentions) by the Voting Members in attendance.
+At a meeting (including teleconferences) where quorum has been established, a vote carried by majority (or two-thirds) approval of the votes cast (i.e., Approve or Do Not Approve votes, excluding abstentions) by the voting members in attendance.

-By electronic means (including email), a vote carried by majority (or two-thirds) of the votes cast (i.e., Approve or Do Not Approve votes, excluding abstentions), provided a majority of all the Voting Members of the Sponsor responded.
+By electronic means (including email), a vote carried by majority (or two-thirds) of the votes cast (i.e., Approve or Do Not Approve votes, excluding abstentions), provided a majority of all the voting members of the Standards Committee responded.

-7.1.1 Actions requiring approval by a majority vote
+7.1.1 Actions Requiring Approval by a Majority Vote

-This clause shall not be modified, except for the addition of actions.
-Items in 7.1.1 may be moved to 7.1.2 if desired.
+This clause shall not be modified, except for a) moving actions to 7.1.2, b) adding actions, c) taking care of the brackets as described in the template instructions.

 The following actions require approval by a majority vote: